mailjet/api-documentation/guides/_contacts_bulk.md

 ```

-Now, the uploaded data need to be assign to the given <code>contactslist</code> resource.
+Now, the uploaded data needs to be assigned to the given <code>contactslist</code> resource.

-Method's possible values are :
+Method's possible values are:

   Actions | |
   ----------|------------